 C. Todd Sparks is Vice President and Chief Financial Officer of Discovery Operating Inc., where he has been employed since 1992.
 Mr. Sparks also serves as a member of the Board of Directors and on the Executive Loan Committee of TBK Bank, SSB.
-He currently serves on the Board of Directors of Legacy Artificial Lift Systems LLC.
-Mr. Sparks formerly served on the board of FirstCapital Bank of Texas and First Bancshares of Texas.
+Mr. Sparks formerly served on the board of First Capital Bank of Texas and First Bancshares of Texas.
 Mr. Sparks received a Bachelor of Business Administration from Baylor University in 1989 and a Master of Business Administration from Texas A&M University in 1992.